-The median age of subjects in this study was 36 years, with the youngest being 23 years and the oldest being 59 years.
+The median age of the subjects in this study was 36 years, with the youngest being 23 years and the oldest being 59 years.
 The majority of subjects in this study were women and nurses (72.7%) followed by doctors (25%).
-Sociodemographic characteristics of the subjects were shown in Table 1.
+The sociodemographic characteristics of the subjects are shown in Table 1.